trinjacky/IDP/README.txt

 This is our IDP software working directory

-Week 2-3 Task
+Final Week Tasks

-1. Route (stage/flow)?
+1. Positioning - Not precise enough!!
-2. Adjust parameters to adapt to changes
+2. Picking - Incorporation with colour sensors?
+Vines?
-3. Picking function
+2. Start Box Turning